 In order to accommodate the proposed uses, the Zoning By-law must be updated to reflect this.
 The applicant has proposed several zones to permit the requested uses.
 The Special Sections refer to unique provisions within the by-law that only apply to one specific area.
+The applicant is currently proposing to use Special Sections.
 They are as follows: